Open Records

 • Wilson County General Sessions Division III Judge

-If you are looking for records held by one of these offices, you will need to go directly to them.
+If you're looking for records held by one of these offices, you'll need to go directly to them.
 Always ask which policy governs your request before you file.

 Copies are a different matter.
 The county charges:

-• $0.15 per page for letter or legal size black and white copies
+$0.15 / page Letter or legal size, black and white copies

-• $0.50 per page for letter or legal size color copies
+$0.50 / page Letter or legal size, color copies

-• Actual vendor costs if an outside vendor is needed
+Vendor cost Actual outside vendor fees, when an outside vendor is needed

-• Labor charges when staff time exceeds two hours
+Labor Charges apply when staff time exceeds two hours

-You will receive an itemized estimate before being charged, and prepayment may be required for larger requests, particularly those expected to exceed $50.
+You'll receive an itemized estimate before being charged, and prepayment may be required for larger requests — particularly those expected to exceed $50.

 Payment can be made in cash, by personal check, by money order, or by credit card where available.
 Payments are made payable to the Wilson County Clerk.